vadimcn/codelldb/MANUAL.md

 Python expressions use normal Python syntax.
 In addition to that, any identifier prefixed by `$` (or enclosed in `${`...`}`), will be replaced with the value of the corresponding debuggee variable.
 Such values may be mixed with regular Python variables.
-For example, `/py [math.sqrt(x) for x in $arr]` will evaluate to a list containing square roots of the values contained in array variable `arr`.
+For example, `/py [math.sqrt(x) for x in $arr]` will evaluate to a list of square roots of the values contained in array variable `arr`.

+The environment, in which Python expressions are executed, is shared with the internal Python interpreter of the debugger and is affected by `script ...` command.
+This may be used to import Python modules you are going to use later.
+For example, in order to evaluate `math.sqrt(x)` above, you'll need to have imported the `math` package via `script import math`.
+To import Python modules on debug session startup, use `"initCommands": ["script import ..."]`.

 ### Native expressions
 Prefix: `/nat `<br>